Trump's New York hush-money case will start March 25. It's the first of his criminal trials

 Thursday marked Trump's first return visit to court in the New York case since that historic indictment made him the first ex-president charged with a crime.
 Since then, he has also been indicted in Florida, Georgia and Washington, D.C.

-In recent weeks, he's blended campaign events with voluntary court appearances, attending on Monday a closed hearing in a Florida case charging him with hoarding classified records.
+The hearing was held amid a busy overlapping stretch of legal activity for the Republican presidential front-runner, who has increasingly made his court involvement part of his political campaign.
+On Monday, for instance, he voluntarily attended a closed hearing in a Florida case charging him with hoarding classified records.

-A separate hearing was unfolding in Atlanta on Thursday as a judge was hearing arguments on whether to toss Fulton County District Attorney Fani Willis off of the state's election interference case because of a personal relationship with a special prosecutor she hired.
+A separate hearing was unfolding in Atlanta on Thursday as a judge considered arguments on whether to toss Fulton County District Attorney Fani Willis off of the state's election interference case because of a personal relationship with a special prosecutor she hired.

-The New York case has long been considered arguably the least legally perilous of the four indictments Trump faces, with the alleged misconduct — generally known for years — seen by many as less grave than accusations of mishandling classified documents or plotting to subvert a presidential election.
+The New York case has long been considered the least legally perilous of the four indictments filed against Trump last year, with the alleged misconduct — generally known to the public for years — seen by many as less grave than accusations of mishandling classified documents or plotting to subvert a presidential election.

 Trump is also awaiting a decision, possibly as early as Friday, in a New York civil fraud case that threatens to upend his real estate empire.
 If the judge rules against Trump, who is accused of inflating his wealth to defraud banks, insurers and others, he could be on the hook for millions of dollars in penalties among other sanctions.